-Shakespeare's classic tale of jealousy, separation and reconciliation is re-imagined for a family audience at Regent's Park Open Air Theatre.
+Shakespeare's classic tale of jealousy, separation and reconciliation is reimagined for a family audience at the Regent’s Park Open Air Theatre.

 Set in beautiful landscaped grounds, this atmospheric venue is surrounded by trees twinkling with fairy lights.
 The theatre also boasts its own bar, barbecue and picnic lawn where theatre-goers can set up hampers while enjoying a glass of wine or Pimms.